 I have not purchased this item yet.
 However, it is on my daughter’s wishlist.
 She likes to help me in the kitchen and likes her pink, so I know she would love this!
 It can be an educational experience (cooking with mom) and can be used over and over again with purpose.
 If you have girls that love to be in the kitchen, I’m sure they would love this!

-Hopefully this list has been extremely helpful to receive non-toy related ideas for your children this Christmas!
+Hopefully this list has been extremely helpful to get non-toy related ideas for your children!
 Have your children already received non-toy gifts in the past that they loved?
 If so, share those ideas in the comments.

 (Pin the image below to save this post if you want to refer back to it later!)